-The consolidated loss for the financial year was \$1,207,840 (2015: \$221,286) and was predominately attributable to provision for doubtful receivable and fair value loss on assets held for sale for the Group entities principal activities.
+The consolidated loss for the financial year was \$235,535 (2016: \$1,207,840) and was predominately attributable to the impairment loss on intangible assets.

-With the continuous financial support of Magnus and Magnus's commitment in providing a low cost Management and Finance team in the development of APAC, the directors believe the APAC Coal Group is in a stable financial position and well placed to complete the Proposed Acquisition.
+With the continuous financial support of Magnus and Magnus's commitment in providing a low-cost Management and Finance team in the development of APAC, the directors believe the APAC Coal Group is in a stable financial position and well placed to complete any proposed acquisition in the future.